LA County stay-at-home order could come as early as Sunday if COVID-19 cases remain high

 Such a stay-at-home order, Davis said, would allow only essential workers to leave their homes, as well as people access essential services.

-Shortly after Muntu's virtual press conference, Gov. Gavin Newsom ordered a curfew for all California counties in the purple tier.
+Shortly after Davis's virtual press conference, Gov. Gavin Newsom ordered a curfew for all California counties in the purple tier.
 The curfew will affect 41 of the state's 58 counties, including L.A.
 County.

 The curfew, which the state is calling a "limited Stay at Home Order," will be in effect from 10 p.m. to 5 a.m. starting Saturday.
 That would seem to supersede any order that is enacted locally.